craigahobbs/ctxkit/README.md

-  -f, --file PATH      add the file path or URL as a text file -d, --dir PATH       add a directory's text files -v, --var VAR EXPR   define a variable (reference with "{{var}}") -s, --system PATH    the system prompt file path, "" for no system prompt
+  -f, --file PATH      add the file path or URL as a text file -d, --dir PATH       add a directory's text files -v, --var VAR EXPR   define a variable (reference with "{{var}}") -s, --system PATH    the system prompt file path or URL, "" for none

 Directory Options:
   -x, --ext EXT        add a directory text file extension